 Hakodate

-It’s arguable as to whether Hakodate, the southernmost city of Honshu island, is home to the best seafood in Japan.
-Certainly, it’s where you’ll find the most unique dish: Ika odori, or “dancing squid.”
-Available at the Hakodate Morning Market, a colorful culinary paradise just steps from Hakodate station, this donburi rice bowl uses the salt in soy sauce to trigger muscle movement in the squid, which is very much dead.
+It’s arguable whether Hakodate, the southernmost city of Honshu island, is home to the best seafood in Japan.
+The most unique dish, Ika odori, or “dancing squid,” is available at the Hakodate Morning Market.
+It’s a colorful culinary creation: a donburi rice bowl that utilizes the salt in soy sauce to trigger muscle movement in the dead squid.

 Things To Do In Hakodate